dhh1128/codecraft.co/coding-standards.md

 slug: coding-standards
 redirect_from:
   - /2012/09/27/coding-standards
+comments:
+  - author: Wheeljack
+    date: 2018-06-18 08:16:59
+    comment: >
+      I caught this way too late to matter but I would say that the "standard" (because we all know it's not one) should be available not just for new hires but interviewers as well.
+Concealing an insane set of half-baked rules really just wastes competent programmers' time and reinforces the notion that you did this deliberately to trap them.
+Let me just walk out of the interview or turn down the offer before we get to the point and save us all alot of trouble.

+      Because the instant some framework monkey struggling with Hello World gets on my case about bracket placement, that's it, I'm done.
+I'll hang around and collect a paycheck until I find something else but you won't get anything of value out of me for whatever time remains.
+  - author: Daniel Hardman
+    date: 2018-06-18 11:43:04
+    comment: >
+      Agreed!
 ---
 [caption id="attachment_580" align="alignright" width="285"]<a href="http://www.epicfail.com/2012/08/31/todays-special-fail/todays-special-fail/"><img class="size-full wp-image-580" title="sign-fail" alt="" src="http://codecraft.co/wp-content/uploads/2012/09/sign-fail.png" width="285" height="525" /></a> Yes, a restaurant really displayed this sign.
 I doubt it influenced anybody's behavior...[/caption]

 Some attempts to influence the behavior of other people succeed; others are doomed from the get-go.